-- Students-Understand and adhere to all safe work practices as communicated by faculty and staff, and as outlined in this document. - Student Monitors-Understand safe work practices of the department and assist faculty and staff with implementation and oversight. - Faculty and Staff-Train and communicate students and other staff to ensure compliance with all EH&S regulatory requirements. - Materials Technician-Coordinate and act as liaison among EP&S Director, department faculty, and students to ensure compliance with EH&S obligations. - Director of Environmental Protection & Safety-Oversee college EH&S requirements and audits, maintain and update compliance documents and plans, train staff and faculty, collect and dispose department waste, and assist with all regulatory matters.
-Maintains proper disposal of used, expired, or unusable chemical waste.
-Removes containers of hazardous waste in accordance with EH&S standards.
+- Students-Understand and adhere to all safe work practices as communicated by faculty and staff, and as outlined in this document. - Student Monitors-Understand safe work practices of the department and assist faculty and staff with implementation and oversight. - Faculty and Staff-Train students and other staff to ensure compliance with all EH&S regulatory requirements. - Materials Technician-Coordinate and act as liaison among EP&S Director, department faculty, and students to ensure compliance with EH&S obligations. - Director of Environmental Protection & Safety- Oversee college EH&S requirements, conduct audits, maintain and update compliance documents and plans, train faculty and staff, collect and dispose of departmental waste, and assist with all other regulatory matters.